-My father, my aunt, and my grandmother were all artists.
 When I first began painting, my focus was painting dog portraits.
 Most of my life has revolved around dogs, so it seemed a natural progression.
 I found myself painting dog and cat memorial portraits.
-I gave them all away, because I know what it feels like to lose my precious dogs.
+I gave them all away, because, above all, I know what it feels like to lose my precious dogs.
 It was so worth it!
 The emotion and tears made the gift special for both of us.

-My focus on dogs shifted because I didnt have any more subjects to paint!
-I wanted to have my style.
+My focus on dogs shifted because I didn’t have any more subjects to paint!
+Meanwhile, I wanted to have my style.
 So I’ve been painting varied subjects and now I think my style is doing what I’ve been doing.
 My learning curve is high!

-I paint using acrylics, and paint in great detail.
+Using acrylics, I paint in great detail.
 My plan for the future, is to step out of my comfort zone to paint something truly different.
 I would like to learn how to hide dogs (of course) in all my paintings!
-I can hardly wait to get started, because I know It’s going to fun!
+To sum it up, I’m excited to get started, because I know it’s going to fun!